 Check If Your Printer’s Good for a Passport Photo

-We doubt you wanted to buy a new printing machine to make a couple of pictures for your papers.
-So, let’s just check what you already have and if we can work with it.
+We doubt you wanted to buy a new printing machine just to make a couple of pictures for your ID.
+So, let’s check what you already have and if we can work with it.

-The most common today are dye sublimation and inkjet printers (some of the most trusted manufacturers being Canon, HP and Brother).
+Today’s most common are dye sublimation and inkjet printers (some of the most trusted manufacturers are Canon, HP, Brother and Epson).
 Whatever type of printer you have, you need to make sure that it can take photo paper.

-Also, make sure you’re OK when it comes to quality: the output resolution should be at least 300 dots per inch.
+Also, make sure you’re okay quality-wise: your printer’s output resolution should be at least 300 dots per inch.

 Pick the Right Photo Paper

-This is also a crucial matter: no plain paper will do to print a passport photo, so you’ll have to look for a special photographic one.
+This is also very important: you can’t use plain paper to print a passport photo, so you’ll have to look for a special photographic one.
 Don’t worry though: just find some 180 gsm photo paper, and you’ll be fine.